Xu Haidong: Chinese Civil War

-After Joining the Red Army, Xu rose quickly within the military ranks of the Hunan–Hubei–Jiangxi Soviet.
+After Joining the Red Army, Xu rose quickly within the military ranks of the Eyuwan Soviet.
 Xu's first serious injury occurred in 1931, during a battle with Nationalist forces, when he was shot twice by a machine gun and put into a coma.
 Xu was promoted to battalion commander, to regiment commander, to division commander, and by the early 1930s was the commander of the 25th Army.
-Most of Xu's military activities were within the area of the Dabie Mountains.
-In 1934, in order to escape Chiang Kai-shek's Fifth Encirclement Campaign, the Communists made the decision to abandon their bases in southeastern China, beginning the Long March.
+In 1934, the Nationalists' fourth encirclement campaign against the Eyuwan Soviet forced Xu and the 25th Red Army to retreat to the Shannxi-Sichuan border area.

-Xu was ordered to guard the rear of the Communist retreat, but he soon lost contact with the rest of the Red Army after the evacuation began, and he led his forces northward independently.
+Xu was ordered to guard the rear of the Communist retreat during the Long March, but he soon lost contact with the rest of the Red Army after the evacuation began, and he led his forces northward independently.
 Xu's forces finally evacuated their own base area in September 1934, and reached the Wei River area, around the city of Xi'an, in June 1935.
 After arriving in the communist base area of Shaanxi, Xu was named the commander of the 15th Army Corps.
 By the end of the Long March, the Nationalists were offering 250,000 silver dollars for Xu's assassination.

 In February 1936, Xu and Liu Zhidan (who was killed in the operation) led 34,000 Communist guerillas into southwestern Shanxi, which was ruled by a Nationalist-aligned warlord, Yan Xishan.
 After entering Shanxi, Xu's forces enjoyed massive popular support; and, although they were outnumbered and ill-armed, succeeded in occupying the southern third of Shanxi in less than a month.
 Xu's strategy of guerrilla warfare was extremely effective against, and demoralizing for Yan's forces, who repeatedly fell victim to surprise attacks.
 Xu made good use of cooperation supplied by local peasants to evade and easily locate Yan's forces.
 When reinforcements sent by the central government forced Xu to withdraw from Shanxi, the Red Army escaped by splitting into small groups that were actively supplied and hidden by local supporters.
 Yan himself admitted that his forces had fought poorly during the campaign.
 After the Communists' retreat from Shanxi, Nationalist forces remained in Shanxi to deter further guerrilla activity.

 In 1936 Xu met the American journalist Edgar Snow, who visited Yan'an to interview notable Communist commanders.
 In his book, Red Star Over China, Snow wrote that, among the Communists in Yan'an, none were more famous or mysterious than Xu Haidong.

 Mao Zedong once said, "among the Chinese revolutionaries, no one has shed more blood than Xu Haidong's family", claiming that during the Nationalists' Communist Suppression Campaign, 66 of Xu's family members were killed by a Nationalist policy of exterminating Xu's clan.